Bennu is a 28-year-old writer, gamer and philosopher from sunny Queensland, Australia.

 Finally, 'The Proof Discovered in the End of Sadness' is an incredibly sombre tune that plays during the penultimate chapter of the game.
 Here, a painful choice has to be made by Ludger and the player; a choice that will result in the death of at least one person.
 It's a tragic piece that manages to capture the gravity of the situation and the resolve of both Ludger and Julius as they struggle to deal with an unfortunate and uncomfortable reality.
 It's easily one of the best pieces out of both Tales of Xillia games and well worth a listen if one feels like that kind of sombre music.

-The story is a solid entry in the series, with a shorter main narrative but is bolstered by plenty of side-story development that fleshes out characters and motivations.
-It's also worth noting that the job request, elite monster hunts, Kitty Dispatch and Poker mini-games all bring a sense of variety to the overall experience and help fill in the down time between main story chapters.
+The story is a solid entry in the series.
+Its shorter main narrative is bolstered by plenty of side-story development that fleshes out characters and motivations.
+It's also worth noting that the job request, elite monster hunts, Kitty Dispatch and Poker mini-games all bring a sense of variety to the overall experience and help fill in the downtime between main story chapters.
 Players may get frustrated with the artifical travel restrictions imposed by Ludger's debt but these are less detrimental later on in the story.
 By Chapter 9, most of the world map is accessible with players free to come and go as they please.

 The presentation and music direction in Tales of Xillia 2 is great with the same voice cast returning to reprise their roles in this game.
 Gaius and Muzet are a welcome addition to the party and are great fun to play as.
 Ludger is a certifiable badass and is easily the most versatile and approachable character to play as which makes sense as he's the lead protagonist.